cheddatech/CheddaBoards-Unity/README.md

 ### Account Migration

-Upgrade an anonymous player to a verified account without losing scores or achievements:
+Upgrade an anonymous player to a verified account without losing scores or achievements.
+Scores and streaks merge by maximum, achievements are deduplicated, and play counts are summed — linking the same account from a second device merges cleanly.

 ```csharp
 cb.OnAccountUpgraded += (oldProfile, newProfile) =>